 Design & Technology

-Pupils studying DT are encouraged to be innovative designers and engineers who quickly learn both to recognise popular trends and be ambitious, defining what’s new and fresh on their own terms.
+In the DT Department we encourage pupils to be innovative designers who quickly learn both to recognise popular trends and be ambitious, defining what’s new and fresh on their own terms.
 We promote the development of ‘wildly imaginative thinking’ and pupils are discouraged from being safe or predictable in their design work.
-This focus on originality is central to the Department’s ethos.
+This focus on taking controlled risks and developing originality is central to the Department’s ethos.

 Pupils are taught to appreciate design history as well as contemporary practice and to build upon these influences when developing their own work.
-Guest speakers are invited to the School to talk on a range of design and engineering issues and regular trips are organised, sometimes combined with the Art Department, such as the annual trip to New York.
+Guest speakers are invited to the school to talk on a range of design and engineering issues and regular trips are organised both within the UK and abroad.

 To ensure clarity of communication in the design process, pupils are well taught in drawing techniques, model-making and the use of CAD software for 3D printing.
 All pupils studying DT are able to use one or a combination of these techniques to clearly express their ideas.

-Pupils can manufacture their idea using a wide range of materials and processes in the workshop area of the John Derry Technology Centre.
-In the first years they develop confidence using of hand tools and are taught how to safely operate all machinery.
-Carthusians benefit from having access to some extremely powerful CAD/CAM facilities such as large-bed laser and plasma cutters which can manufacture components in minute detail.
-However, pupils can also choose to work only in lighter materials.
-The GCSE in Product Design gives them the flexibility to design and make anything from small architectural models to pieces of furniture.
+Pupils can manufacture their idea using a wide range of materials and processes in the workshop area of the John Derry Technology Centre (JDTC).
+Carthusians benefit from having access to some extremely powerful CAD/CAM facilities such as large-bed CNC laser and plasma cutters which can manufacture components in minute detail.

 Mr Tom Aberneithie, BA - Head of Department